Course Outline

 1

-Compose a selection of texts to represent a range of styles, genre, phases of schooling, and their connection to Aboriginal and Torres Strait Islander stories and meaning.
+Evaluation and curation of a range of high-quality children's texts for styles, genres, phases of schooling, and connection to Aboriginal and Torres Strait Islander stories and meaning.

 1 2